 This is part of our quick reads series; helping you stay informed without hogging your precious time.
 This post covers the book: “How Emotions are Made” by Lisa Feldman Barret.
 We encourage you to read the book if this summary tickles your fancy, because as you will see – summarising this dazzling book in less than 10 minutes isn’t really possible.

 Why should you care how your emotions are made?

 Let me ask you this: how often do you feel a victim of your emotions?
 Conversely how often do you feel fully in charge of your emotions?

 Once upon a time

 These ideas form the ‘classical view’ of emotions and go like this: we all have an innate/inborn understanding of emotions.
-In addition we all express them in similar ways; in our faces and within our bodies (e. like our heart rate, hormones and other stuff).
+In addition we all express them in similar ways; in our faces and within our bodies (e. g. our heart rate, hormones, and other stuff).
 It is as if we have a mental and physiological ‘fingerprints’ of certain emotions.

 Past studies have even shown how we can recognise certain common emotions across languages/cultures and even within remote tribes with little access to the modern world.

 Sounds reasonable doesn’t it?
 It feels like how I intuitively understand emotions.

 But they were wrong – doh!

 Feldman Barret is bravely proposing a totally new theory of emotions, she calls it the constructed view of emotions.